 William Culleton, J.D.
 (Pennsylvania)

-William Culleton has served as an impartial special education hearing officer for the Pennsylvania Office for Dispute Resolution for the past ten years.
+William Culleton has served as an impartial special education hearing officer for the Pennsylvania Office for Dispute Resolution for the past twelve years.
 Previously he had been an advocate for individuals diagnosed with physical and mental disabilities for twenty-seven years in New Jersey.
 His undergraduate degree is from St. Joseph’s College and his J.D. is from Washington University in St. Louis.
 He is certified by the National Association of Hearing Officials (NAHO).